Kansas gets $1.4 million to help victims of violence

 |$1,367,757

-The SAVP grants will increase noncustodial parents’ access and time with their chiuldren and will provide services that benefit both parents with safeguards to lower the risk of violence.
+The SAVP grants will increase noncustodial parents’ access and time with their children and will provide services that benefit both parents with safeguards to lower the risk of violence.

 Here are the organizations that were recipients of the SAVP grant funds: